 6. Rent a Car

 Renting a car is one of the best ways to experience Spain.
 We rented a car to drive from San Sebastian to Santiago de Compostela and it turned out to be one of the most memorable portions of our trip.

 If you’re considering renting a car in Spain or anywhere else in Europe, then you can do so through Rentalcars.com.

 Though we do get it more often now, we don’t get travel insurance before every trip.
 It depends on where we’re going and what we’ll be doing.
 If we plan on doing any physical activities, anything that could get us hurt, then we’ll definitely pick up a policy.

 When we do feel the need for it, we get it from SafetyWing or Heymondo.
 They’re travel insurance providers often used by many digital nomads.
 You can click on the links to get a free quote from SafetyWing or Heymondo.
 Get 5% off on Heymondo if you use our link.

 Spain has Type C or Type F electrical outlets so be sure to bring the right power adapters for your devices.
 Electrical voltage is 230V and the standard frequency is 50Hz.

 I’m by no means an expert on Granada but I do hope that you find this guide useful.
 I’m only sharing some of the things I learned from our trip.
 If you have any comments or suggestions, then please feel free to leave them in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.

 Thanks for reading and have a great time exploring the Alhambra and eating free tapas in Granada!

 These are some of the things we brought with us to Granada.
-Check out our “What’s in Our Backpack?” post for a complete list of our gear.
-(NOTE: The following links are Amazon affiliate links.)
+See what’s in our backpack for a complete list of our gear.
+(NOTE: The following links are Amazon and other affiliate links.)